TheMarlboroMan/hey-waiter/README.md

 	- Customer leaving
 	- Consumables in bubble, to know what the customer is asking for!!!
 	- Dirty table.

+- Redesign items so they are all age-appropriate.

 - Placeholder Graphics and sprite tables
 	- Player